Yuran-Zhao/iSender/README.md

 ## Getting Started

-This project has been tested on _Ubuntu 18.04 LTS_.
+This project has been tested on _Ubuntu 18.04 LTS_ and _Ubuntu 18.10_.

 #### Prerequisites